Surrey County Council as the Minerals Planning Authority (MPA) and the Waste Planning Authority (WPA) aims to:

 - Ensure that we plan to meet Surrey's needs for mineral resources and sustainable waste management

 - Minimise adverse impacts of minerals and waste related-development on local communities and the environment

 - Set the framework and policies within which future planning applications for mineral and waste development will be considered.

 The Statement of Community Involvement (SCI) is a document that sets out the ways in which the Surrey Community can comment on planning applications, and how and when you can influence the content of new planning policy documents.

-We will be welcoming comments on the Draft Statement of Community Involvement between 7 May 2019 until 18 June 2019.
+We consulted on the Draft Statement of Community Involvement between 7 May 2019 and 18 June 2019.
 For more information please visit Statement of Community Involvement Consultation 2019.